-Genomic script framework provides a unified theme for cellular activity across domains of life.
+As we have seen genomic script framework provides a unified theme for cellular activity across domains of life.
 It provides solid basis on which we could understand the responses of cell.
 The explanations we derive from this framework compel us to view the cell with a new perspective.
-It may have been by chance that life hit upon this planet but it was not just chance alone that helped it survive.
+It may have been by chance that life hit upon this planet but it was not just chance alone that helped it survived.
 Unicellular organisms were fighters in every sense of the word.
 Every option was thoroughly verified to find the best response.
 If any environment could be utilized for life, it was.
 By doing this they tamed the planet and extended the biosphere.
+They still hold the biosphere in check.
 They were not merely constituents in the process of evolution blessed by chance opportunity rather every step of evolution was a fight won by them.
-This "will" to be has made the cells of the bodies, that of complex higher organisms, so resilient.
+This will to be has made the cells of the complex higher organisms so resilient.